 A message from Mayor Byron W. Brown

 The Green Code is a historic revision of Buffalo’s land use and zoning policies that will promote investment, facilitate job creation, and improve the environment.
-Work to create a healthy, sustainable, and prosperous community is already underway, spurred by residents in neighborhoods across the city.
-The Green Code is designed to support these efforts.
+The work to create a healthy, sustainable, and prosperous community is already well underway, spurred by residents in neighborhoods across the city.
+The Green Code is designed to support and build upon these efforts.

-The first step in this process is a land use plan that will guide the city’s development over the next 20 years.
-The second step is a new zoning ordinance – the first in nearly six decades – that will promote investment by making the development process simple, transparent, and in line with the vision we share for our city.
+The first step in this process is a Land Use Plan that will guide the city’s development over the next 20 years.
+The second step is a new Unified Development Ordinance – the first in more than six decades – that will promote investment by making the development process simple, transparent, and responsive to the goals we share for our city.

 Work on the Green Code has taken place through a broad-based community process involving thousands of residents, and building on two decades of citizen participation.
 Our goal is nothing less than the economic resurgence, community renewal, and environmental repair of Buffalo.